ybennani27/PCBS_Bennani_Rodregomachine/README.md

 I hope I have learned to write a code properly, that is, I feel that I now learned what procedure to follow in order to write a program that responds to a specific problem.

 I have also learned:
-- python's basic tools such as lists, dictionaries, etc
+- python's basic tools such as lists or dictionaries

 - How to write loops